'Lost continent' found under Mauritius

 The team made the discovery by analyzing a mineral -- zircon -- found in rocks spewed up by lava during volcanic eruptions.

 They said that remnants of the mineral were way too old to belong to Mauritius.
-"Mauritius is an island, and there is no rock older than 9 million years old on the island," says Awash.
+"Mauritius is an island, and there is no rock older than 9 million years old on the island," says Ashwal.
 But by studying rocks on the island, they found zircons that were 3 billion years old.

 The researchers say these findings corroborate a study done in 2013 that found traces of ancient zircons in beach sand.
 But critics said the mineral could have been blown in by the wind, or carried in by the scientists.